 Dr Chris Medlin

 Industrial transitioning is understood through changes in business relationships and networks.
 Chris researches changing relationships, business network change, innovation and commercialization using interorganisational theory.
-Links to papers are included below.

 Chris has published papers in Industrial Marketing Management, the Journal of Business & Industrial Marketing, the Journal of Business Research, the International Journal of Project Management, and the Journal of Business-to-business Marketing.
 He has co-edited a number of books on Globalisation and Marketing, as well as a Special Issue of the Industrial Marketing Management journal on "Time and Process Research in Business Network Research".